Find out why some cardinals and Blue Jays lose their head feathers all at once.

 It’s also possible that feather mites or lice may cause baldness.
 The condition has not been studied closely, but fortunately, new feathers grow in within a few weeks.

-More about bird baldness
+More about bald birds

 The Cornell Lab of Ornithology has more photos of bald cardinals, as well as bald Blue Jays.